YanaDrozdova/CampersApp/README.md

 # CampersApp
-Here’s the translation of your text into English:  "This is a web application for the company 'TravelTrucks,' which specializes in camper rentals.
-Users can browse the camper catalog, view detailed information about each camper, read reviews, and submit their rental requests for the selected camper."
+This is a web application for the company 'TravelTrucks,' which specializes in camper rentals.
+Users can browse the camper catalog, view detailed information about each camper, read reviews, and submit their rental requests for the selected camper.